Parcours

 • Mrs Pohlmann, SLV NORD

-• Mr Glitsch, Institute for occupational safety and health, German Social Accident Insurance
+• PD Dr. Glitsch, Institute for occupational safety and health, German Social Accident Insurance

-• Mr Wischnieswski, Federal Institute for Occupational Safety and Health
+• Dr. Wischnieswski, Federal Institute for Occupational Safety and Health

 Contributing Exoskeleton Manufacturers